-At Garage Doors & More of the Piedmont, we specialize in residential sectional garage doors.
+At Garage Doors & More, we specialize in residential sectional garage doors.
 We install thousands of doors a year on homes in North Carolina.
 Some of these doors are for local area home builders.
 When homeowners are buying a new home, they sometimes get caught up in other areas that often take precedence over their new garage door.
 In many cases, it seems to not be that important at all.
 Why would I make this claim?
 Very often, we see super nice homes with non-insulated or very low grade garage doors.
 Sometimes, we even see houses that are $400-$500k with no garage door openers installed.
 The buyers opt to install a low end home store special in hopes to save a few bucks.

 Non-Insulated Garage Doors